Arithmetic Levi-Civita connection: Proofs of the main results

 \begin{remark} Note that the above proof works if one replaces the hypotheses

 by the hypotheses

 \end{remark}

 {\it Proof of Proposition \ref{elisabeth}}.
-Let us place ourselves, in what follows, in the global situation and consider a symmetric matrix $q\in GL_n(\cO_{F,M})$, the vertical Levi-Civit\`{a} connection attached to $q$ at ${\mathfrak P}$, the attached Frobenius lifts and the curvature $(\varphi_{ij})$.
+Let us place ourselves, in what follows, in the global situation and consider a symmetric matrix $q\in GL_n(\cO_{F,M})$, the vertical Levi-Civita connection attached to $q$ at ${\mathfrak P}$, the attached Frobenius lifts and the curvature $(\varphi_{ij})$.
 Let, as before,

 Then we have

 Set and recall that the Christoffel symbols $\gamma_i$ of the first kind are given by the equalities

 We have